dictybase-docker/developer-docs/src/pages/deployment/nats.md

 ---

 ```toc

 ```

 [NATS](https://nats.io/) is an open-source, cloud-native messaging system.
-To install we need the following:

 # Upgrading operator

-> This step is only neccessary in case of installing a backward incompatible operator version.
+> This step is only necessary in case of installing a backward incompatible operator version.
 > Otherwise, simple upgrade the operator using helm.

 - Remove the server and operator first.